BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

 # wget -qO- https://genome-idx.s3.amazonaws.com/kraken/k2_pluspfp_8gb_20210127.tar.gz | tar -C $DIR -xzv
 ```

-Next go to the DIR directory and build the Kraken database.
+Next go to the database/ directory and build the Kraken database.
 This might take a while (depends on the size of the downloaded database):

 ```
+#current location: pigx_sarscov2_ww/
-cd DIR
+cd database/
-DBNAME=kraken_db/
+DBNAME=kraken_db
 kraken2-build --use-ftp --download-taxonomy --db $DBNAME # if this fails, you might want to try it without the --use-ftp flag kraken2-build --build --db $DBNAME
 ```